n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 #### Overview of Russia's Approach on Cyber Warfare:
 *   Offensive Defensive approach
-*   Several small teams strategy
+*   Several small teams style
 *   Acquire intelligence on foreign military projects
-*   Comprommise critical infrastructure under fake persona to avoid direct attribution
+*   Conduct Information Operations by releasing leaks introducing falsehoods.
 *   Deploy DDoS attacks to conduct deterrance campaigns
 *   Design deterrance/influence operations around target state's political election compaigns
 *   Application of Hybrid Warfare - combining military and non-military as well as covert and overt means, including disinformation, cyber-attacks, economic pressure, deployment of irregular armed groups and use of regular forces to blur the lines between war and peace, and attempt to sow doubt in the minds of targets.
-*   Active measures - Actions of political warfare designed to change the course of world events by influence operations based on disinformation campaigns producing a "politically correct" assessment of it.
+*   Active measures - Actions of political warfare designed to change the course of world events by influence operations based on disinformation campaigns.
-*   Apply Reflexive Control Theory to influence rival states on their decision making capabilities so that the outcome reflexion is aligned with the main goals of the state while the adversary often is not aware of it.
+*   Apply Reflexive Control Theory - to influence rival states on their decision making capabilities so that the strategic outcome is aligned with the state's interest while the adversary often is not aware of it.

 <br/>